Skip to Main Content

 photo credit: Mary Whisner

 Law reviews are scholarly journals about law, generally published by law schools and edited by students.
-More broadly, they can include journals published by professional associations (e.g., Business Lawyer, published by the American Bar Association) and the Journal of Empirical Legal Studies, edited by law professors and published by Wiley Publishing in conjunction with the Society for Empirical Legal Studies.
+More broadly, they can include journals published by professional associations (e.g., The Business Lawyer, published by the American Bar Association) and peer-edited journals (e.g., the Journal of Empirical Legal Studies, published by Wiley in conjunction with the Society for Empirical Legal Studies).

-Most journals are available in one or more electronic forms, in addition to print.
-For example, the Washington Law Review is on Lexis, Westlaw, and HeinOnline, in addition to having an archive on its own website.
+Most journals are available electronically as well as in print.
+For example, the Washington Law Review is available on Lexis, Westlaw, and HeinOnline, and on Digital Commons.

 Online Companions